 10-10-1850 Trélon, FRA – 2-20-1916 Paris, FRABack to Artist IndexView Artists Paintings

-Léon François Comerre first exhibited at the Paris Salon in 1871 and went on to win prizes there in 1875 and 1881.
-In 1875 he won the Grand Prix de Rome for his painting "L’Ange annonçant aux bergers la naissance du Christ" (The Angel announcing the birth of Christ to the shepherds).
-This led to a scholarship at the French Academy in Rome from January 1876 to December 1879.
-In 1885 he won a prize at the "Exposition Universelle" in Antwerp.
-He also won prestigious art prizes in the USA and two in Australia.
+Léon Francois Comerre had his first shown at the Paris Salon in 1871, but in 1875 he won top honors at the Grand Prix de Rome for his painting L’Ange Annonçant aux Bergers La Naissance du Christ (The Angel Announcing the Birth of Christ to the Shepherds).
+This led to another scholarship at the French Academy in Rome for four years starting 1876.
+In 1885 he won a prize at the Exposition Universelle in Antwerp.
+He also won one prestigious art prize in the USA and two in Australia.

-He exhibited in London at the Royal Academy and the Royal Society of Portrait Painters, and in Glasgow at the Glasgow Institute of the Fine Arts.
+He exhibited at the Royal Academy and the Royal Society of Portrait Painters, and in Scottland at the Glasgow Institute of the Fine Arts.
 In 1884, he moved to Vésinet, a suburb of Paris, and stayed there until his death in 1916.
 He became a Knight of the Legion of Honour in 1903.

-Art Movement: Orientalism
+Art Movement: Orientalism.

-Traveled: England, Scotland, Italy, Belgium, USA, Australia
+He Traveled To England, Scotland, Italy, Belgium, USA, Australia.